WokLibCodeClub/SpaceRace/step03-add_collisions/readme.md

   else:
     return False
 ```
-The solution shows that we return `True` if the distance is less than 20 units from the rocket to the asteroid, it returns `False` if the distance
+The solution shows that we return `True` if the distance is less than 20 units from the rocket to the asteroid, and `False` if the distance
 is greater than or equal to 20.
 This means that the function `collides_with_rocket` will return `True` if the asteroid is close to (touching) the rocket,
 it will return `False` if the asteroid is not touching to the rocket.

 </details>

 The next function that we need to add is `reset_rocket`.
-This will be a small function that moves the rocket back to the starting position.
-In the first
-step of creating this game we positioned the rocket at the start, can you find the line of code that moves the rocket to the start and create a function
-called `reset_rocket` that moves the rocket to the start again.
+This will be a small function that moves the rocket back to the starting position when it has hit an asteroid.
+In step 1 of this game we wrote code to send the rocket to its starting position; can you find the line of code that moves the rocket to the starting position, and then use that code to create a function called `reset_rocket` that moves the rocket to the same starting position again?
 The solution is below:

 <details><summary>Show solution</summary>